I didn’t want to run the other day. I was dead tired. Just couldn’t sleep the night before. But I went anyway.

 It was momentum.

 I love the terminology from Sir Isaac Newton’s Laws of Motion.
-He said that an object at rest will stay at rest unless acted upon by an unbalanced force.
+He said an object at rest will stay at rest unless acted upon by an unbalanced force.

 What’s normal in our world is to be overweight and in debt.
 If we’re going to be different, if we’re going to be physically and financially fit, we’re going to need to be a little odd.
 We’re going to need some unbalanced forces working in our favor.